 - Unrealistic timescales

 Did you know?

-Despite the pandemic, more researchers than ever before involved the CUH PPI panel in their work in 2020.
+More researchers than ever before involved the CUH PPI panel in their work in 2021.
 This included feedback on 82 projects via email and 12 online discussion groups.